dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. A social frenzy
    1. As technology advances, so does fraud
    1. Blockchain is a theory not a consistent model that reflects reality
+   1. Blockchain is a platform, not a panacea.
    1. Money is an intermediary in the exchange of value.
 It’s not value itself.
 It’s a verb.
    1. Social asset, not a financial instrument
    1. Whats worse?
 Blockheads and Blockchain?
 Or do they go hand-in-hand.